yoctoalex/eap_lab/README.rst

 .. figure:: _figures/91.png

-You are now ready to interface with the F5 Cloud Services using Postman.
+You are now ready to interface with F5 Cloud Services using Postman.

 3. Zone Name
 **********